anndoko/web-scraping-and-crawling/README.md

 ## Homework Objectives
-Familiar with website structure and crawling page Understanding user agent concept and how to utilize it in the request
+* Become competent with website structure and crawling page
+* Understanding user agent concept and how to utilize it in the request

 ## Supporting Material
 * Beautifulsoup Document